Rudxain/xorsum/README.md

 #out: "61616161 a"
 #because "61" is the hex value of the UTF-8 char "a"

-xorsum a -b
+xorsum a --brief
 #out: "6161616100000000"
-#this is because both the IV and padding are all zeros.
+#this is because both the IV and padding are all zeros

+#what if you have a file named "-"?
+echo bruh > "-"
+#to prevent interpretation as an `OPTION`, use "./" relative path
+xorsum "./-"
 ```

 # ⚠DISCLAIMERS